lucia-auth/lucia/documentation/content/oauth/providers/github.md

 ---
 title: "Github"
-description: "Learn about using the Github provider in Lucia OAuth integration"
+description: "Learn how to use the Github OAuth provider"
 ---

 OAuth integration for Github.
 Refer to [Github OAuth documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps) for getting the required credentials.
 Provider id is `github`.